kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 </table>

 ## Evaluation
 Detailed description of perfomance metrics used in this projects can be found in [metrics.pdf](evaluation/metrics.pdf).
-Here are some articles you may find helpful [[link1]](https://towardsdatascience.com/on-object-detection-metrics-with-worked-example-216f173ed31e), [[link2]](https://towardsdatascience.com/confusion-matrix-and-object-detection-f0cbcb634157).
+Here are some articles you may find helpful as well [[link1]](https://towardsdatascience.com/on-object-detection-metrics-with-worked-example-216f173ed31e), [[link2]](https://towardsdatascience.com/confusion-matrix-and-object-detection-f0cbcb634157).
+### Confusion Matrix
 | IoU Threshold  |  Set | True Positive(%)  | False Positive(%)| False Negative(%)|
 |---|---|---|---|---|
 | 0.2  |  Train | 91.48  | 8.51 |7.82|